metalcycling/openstructure/modules/mol/base/doc/entity.rst

     :returns: The residue view, or an invalid residue view if no residue with the given residue number is in the view.

+  .. method:: ViewForHandle(handle)

+    Find residue view or atom view of pointing to the given handle.

+    :param handle: handle to search for
+    :type  residue: (Residue\|Atom)Handle
+    :returns: The view pointing the handle, or an invalid handle if the handle is not part of the view
+    :rtype: (Residue\|Atom)View

   .. method:: GetCenterOfAtoms()

     See :attr:`center_of_atoms`